Canon 1D Mark III vs 6D

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark III and the Canon 6D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark III: